Testing Causality in Scientific Modelling Software: Case Studies

 From a CI perspective, we can obtain similar information by computing the ATE of each input on each output over the range of the design distribution.
 Specifically, we can set our control value to the mean value of the design distribution and uniformly increment our treatment value from the minimum to the maximum value of the design distribution.
 This yields a series of ATEs that quantify the expected change in output caused by changing the input parameters by specific amounts above and below their mean, revealing the magnitude of each input's effect on the outputs.

 Due to space limitations, we limit our analysis to the effect of the six inputs on one output, $APD_{90}$.
-We have selected this output because the original paper uses it to exemplify the approach.
-Based on the results reported in \cite{chang2015bayesian}, we expect an increase in the parameters $G_K$, $G_b$, and $G_{K1}$ to cause a decrease in $APD_{90}$, an increase in $G_{si}$ to cause an increase in $APD_{90}$, and expect the remaining parameters ($G_{Na}$ and $G_{Kp}$) to have no significant effect on $APD_{90}$.
-We also anticipate the following monotonic relationship over the (absolute) magnitude of the inputs' effects:
+We have selected this output because the original paper uses it to illustrate the approach.
+Based on the results reported in \cite{chang2015bayesian}, we expect the following metamorphic properties to hold: \begin{enumerate} \item Increasing the parameters $G_K$, $G_b$, and $G_{K1}$ should cause $APD_{90}$ to decrease. \item Increasing the parameter $G_{si}$ should cause $APD_{90}$ to increase. \item Increasing the parameters $G_{Na}$ and $G_{Kp}$ should have no significant effect on $APD_{90}$. \item The following monotonic relationship should hold over the (absolute) magnitude of the parameters' effects: